 - Who makes the notification when there has been a breach?

 Generally, the department responsible for the data/information is responsible for preparing the list of addressees and making the notification, although depending on circumstances the notification may come from someone else at the University.
-The manner of notification is determined as part of the consultation process with administrators and the VP CIO.
+The manner of notification is determined as part of the consultation process with administrators and the CISO.